Yichen-Ga/Conv-Deconv-neural-network-/README.md

         self.use_bias = bias
   ```

-  This forward function just simplly return the intermidiate feature which is processed from previous feature to next layer (Since each layer is connected):
+  This forward function just simply returns the intermediate feature which is processed from the previous feature to the next layer (Since each layer is connected):

   ```
   def forward(self,deconv_input):